pankod/moleculerjs-boilerplate/documentation/docs/swagger.md

 `swagger-jsdoc` is a library which returns the validated OpenAPI specification as JSON or YAML.

-`moleculer-boilerplate` uses `swagger-jsdoc` for generating swagger.json file.
+`moleculerjs-boilerplate` uses `swagger-jsdoc` for generating swagger.json file.

 This code block shows swagger-jsdoc in **services/attack.service** of example app.